 Designing your own Fellowship project presents a unique opportunity for you to create your dream job.
 This Fellowship opportunity allows you to leverage your law degree in service of a community or cause of your choice.
 We’re here to support you each step of the way through the application process.

-Follow the step-by-step instructions in our Fellowship Applicant Guide to discover how you can successfully submit an application to become an Equal Justice Works Fellow by designing your own Fellowship project.
-This option offers you the greatest flexibility in selecting the issue and community you care most passionately about serving.
+Designing your own Fellowship project offers you the greatest flexibility in selecting the issue and community you care most passionately about serving.
 To design your own project, our application requires a project proposal, personal statement, two letters of recommendation, and a résumé, as well as information from your host organization.
 Together, you and your host organization submit the required components for your application.

 Candidates for an Equal Justice Works Fellowship have the opportunity to design their own Fellowship to address an unmet legal need and underserved community.
 Consider the legal issues that resonate with your passions, as well as the needs of the community you want to serve.